BUSN 3420 Management Information Systems

 3 hours; 3 credits

-Prerequisite: Computer and Information Science *1050 [5.2] and at least sophomore standing; or permission of the chairperson.
+Prerequisite: Computer and Information Science *1050 [5.2]; or permission of the chairperson.

 The City University reserves the right, because of changing conditions,